-Prerequisite: Basic knowledge of field of information Technology.
-Objectives:
+Prerequisite: Basic knowledge of computers.

-- 1. Understand and identify research topics related to information Technology through brain storming sessions. - 2.
+- 1. Understand and identify research topics related to computer science through brain storming sessions. - 2.
 Propose a novel idea/modified technique/new interpretation after identifying the existing research work. - 3.
 Devise specific identified issue/problem in the form of research objectives. - 4.
 Work in a group and communicate effectively the research topic though presentation and/or brain storming.

-- CO1 Understand the research analysis of issues/problems on topics related to of information Technology. - CO2 Understand the techniques and tools used for research analysis. - CO3 Understand literature related to a research topic. - CO4 Communicate effectively the research topic though presentation and/or brainstorming.
+CO1.Understand the research analysis of issues/problems on topics related to computer science.

+- CO2.
+Understand the techniques and tools used for research analysis. - CO3.Understand literature related to a research topic. - CO4.
+Communicate effectively the research topic though presentation and/or brainstorming.